8. What are the requirements to join?

 9. What do I need to apply?

 A. The Scholars Program Application must be submitted along with a 500-word essay, a letter of recommendation, proof of English 1 eligibility and transcript copies.
-Application filing dates are usually October - December for Spring admission and April - July for Fall admission.
+Application filing dates are usually October - January for Winter/Spring admission and March - July for Summer/Fall admission.
 To request to be notified of the exact filing dates, please visit our Notification Page.

 10. Do I have to submit official transcripts?
 Do I need to submit all of my transcripts?
 Can they be unofficial?